 He commissioned this impressive mosque in 1830 and it was finally completed in 1848.
 Its style is distinctly Ottoman, and it was specifically modeled after Istanbul’s Sultan Ahmed Mosque (the Blue Mosque).
 Ottoman mosques in turn were heavily influenced by Byzantine cathedrals.

 The mosque can be seen from all throughout the city, and it’s no less impressive when standing right out front.
 Dismayingly, however, the mosque is largely comprised of the limestone casing stones that once adorned the pyramids of Giza.
 (Supposedly, many of them had already fallen off the pyramids in an earthquake.)

 Strangely, when stepping inside, there’s no area to place one’s shoes, nor were any plastic bags provided.
 Therefore, all visitors were just walking around inside with shoes in hand.

-It’s unclear why this strange policy exists at such a famous attraction, and it really hampered the experience.
+It’s unclear why this strange policy exists at such a famous attraction, but it really hampered the viewing experience.